| |

 The projected CME Lean Hog Index is delayed from the source.
 Hog prices are

-lower on the Daily Direct Morning Hog Report, down $1.28 with a weighted
+lower on the Daily Direct Morning Hog Report, up $0.88 with a weighted average

 ShayLe Stewart can be reached at shayle.stewart@dtn.com